-Compared to the previous investigation, GAWB's aggregate revenue requirement is significantly lower, as lower demand has resulted in lower operating costs, a lower return on capital, and a slightly lower regulatory asset base.
-Some assets previously anticipated in the future are now not considered necessary.
+Compared to the previous investigation, GAWB's aggregate revenue requirement is significantly lower, primarily reflecting lower demand.
+In addition, the recommended maximum indicative prices are based on a slightly lower WACC, reflecting changes in the capital markets since the last review.